Term vs. Whole Life Insurance for Seniors: Which Is the Better Fit in 2026?

 Why the term vs. whole question matters more at older ages

 Younger buyers often default to term because the premium is lowest for the most coverage.
-Seniors face a different set of trade-offs: term gets expensive and harder to qualify for, renewal can be impossible at advanced ages, and most senior coverage needs are permanent rather than time-limited.
-Understanding exactly what each policy type does helps you spend premium dollars on coverage that actually does the job.
+Seniors face a different set of trade-offs.
+Term gets expensive and harder to qualify for, renewal can be impossible at advanced ages, and most senior coverage needs are permanent rather than time-limited.
+Knowing exactly what each policy type does helps you spend premium dollars on coverage that actually does the job.

 What term life means for a senior